Updated on by

 Your survey responses will be confidential, and the data collected will only be reported in summaries.
 Your participation is voluntary, and you can decide not to answer a given question if you choose.

 If you have any questions about the Spotted Lanternfly Impact Survey, please contact Jayson Harper by e-mail at [email protected] or call 814-863-8638.

 To stop the spread of spotted lanternfly, the Pennsylvania Department of Agriculture issued a quarantine for counties where the presence of this pest has been confirmed

 Life Cycle of Spotted Lanternfly

-Summer Update: I applied bifenthrin with my battery backpack sprayer and so far haven’t seen any signs of Lanternflies.
+Summer Update: I applied bifenthrin with my sprayer (like these: yardcare.life/best-backpack-sprayer-reviews) and so far haven’t seen any signs of Lanternflies.
 I will update this post with further results as the season progresses.